Why Mushrooms Tune-Up Your Immune System to Stop Colds and Flu

 Mushrooms will not, however, rescue you from the effects of a diet based on animal and manufactured foods.
 As the study of the combined effects of mushrooms and green tea showed, mushrooms will be most powerful when consumed as part of a whole foods, plant-based diet.
 These wonderful vegetables make for super soup and taste satisfaction in foods ranging from stir fries to pasta sauce to burritos and veggie burgers.

 If you enjoyed this post, you might want to read more about how nutrients in a whole foods, plant-based diet work together as a superstar team.
+You might also want to check out this delicious, must-have recipe for a powerful soup that fights colds.

 Intrigued?
 Now you can use our Whole Foods Blog Finder to target informative, fun postings on whole foods, plant-based nutrition.
 Quick information at no cost!